skalevag/hydroTrends/README.md

 * Plotting tool

 ## Dependencies
-For the Mann-Kendall test and Theil-Sen Slope Estimator the [USGS *trend* module](https://github.com/USGS-python/trend), in addition to a number of other [required modules] (requirements.txt)
+For the Mann-Kendall test and Theil-Sen Slope Estimator the [USGS *trend* module](https://github.com/USGS-python/trend), in addition to a number of other [required modules](requirements.txt)

 ## Trend analysis
 Daily trend analysis procedure developed by [Kormann et al., 2014](https://doi.org/10.2166/wcc.2014.099).